TheWillMundy/img2coloring/README.md

 - If `IMAGE_PROVIDER` is not set, the app infers the provider from `IMAGE_MODEL`.
 - If `SAVE_TO_BLOB=true`, the API will save generated images to Vercel Blob and return a `blobUrl`.

+## Future Persistence (Roadmap)

+If we want generations to survive refreshes or multi-tab use, the next step is a server-side job flow:
+- Accept the request, store the original image + parameters in Blob, and return a `jobId` immediately.
+- Process the generation in the background, then persist the result back to Blob along with job status in a lightweight store (KV/Postgres/Redis).
+- Expose a `/api/coloring/status?jobId=...` endpoint and have the client poll or subscribe (SSE) until the job completes, then hydrate the UI.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: